Sensor Tower: Minecraft Earth dug up 1.2 million U.S. downloads in its first week

 Minecraft Earth came out in the U.S. in early access form on November 12, and the augmented reality take on the popular exploration and creation game hit 1.2 million downloads in the country in its first week, according to market analysts Sensor Tower.

-Minecraft Earth is available for Apple and Android devices.
+Minecraft Earth is available for iOS and Android devices.
 You can use your smartphone’s camera to place a Minecraft world into the real one.

 The free-to-play title is having a slow rollout across the world during this early access phase, starting in Iceland and New Zealand in October.
 Minecraft Earth has been downloaded a total of 2.5 million times.